ChristineTham/christinetham.github.io/src/pages/bio/university.md

 I started cutting down on meals and lost a lot of weight.
 I stopped buying records, or watching movies.
 It was not enough.
-I couldn't face the prospect of asking my father for more money as he had been very clear that there were none left.
+I couldn't face the prospect of asking my father for more money as he had been very clear that there was none left.
 I began to think I need to get a part time job.

 I saw an ad on the university noticeboards looking for a casual programmer.
 I